I will try to mimic marcoasd 's thread from last year and do a report of my run from this year's RBY Invitational.

 T22: Chansey vs. Snorlax: Nice move from him to double to Victreebel on my Cloyster.

-T23: Cloyster vs. Victreebel: I go Jynx because I feel there is not a Sleep Powder coming.
-He reveals Swords Dance
+T23: Cloyster vs. Victreebel: I go Jynx because I feel there is not a Sleep Powder coming as he did not use it the first time and I already showed my tendency to go Chansey the first time.
+I am correct and he reveals Swords Dance

 T24: Jynx vs. Victreebel: I don't know if I can play around Hyper Beam effectively (he can predict me).
 I decide to just take the damage with Blizzard (hope for no miss and possibly a crit or freeze) in exchange for Jynx' life